scp-079/screen/pages/etc/classes.md

 ## Thaumiel

-These project are closed source projects for some reason, or completely unrelated to the program.
+These projects are closed source projects for some reason, or completely unrelated to the program.
 They are used to prevent malicious incidents or to be used when the project is attacked.
-Such projects cannot disclose more details, and their functions or details can only be understood by core participants, and only relevant project names can be disclosed to the public.
+Such projects cannot disclose more details, and their functions or details can only be known by core participants, and only relevant project names can be disclosed to the public.

 Thaumiel projects：